 When prioritizing your goals, decide which of these buckets they belong in: essential, important or aspirational.
 Essential goals absolutely can’t be put off—such as saving for retirement and preparing to cover rising health-care costs as you age.
 Important goals are less critical, but represent core values such as education or leaving a legacy.
 Anything that’s merely nice to have—say, a second home—is aspirational and should be lowest among your priorities.
 “Categorizing your goals as essential, important or aspirational—and identifying them as short- or long-term—can help you and your advisor create a plan for intentionally and thoughtfully allocating your resources,” says Galinskaya.

-Even couples and families with similar goals can differ when it comes to priorities, notes Matt Wesley, also a managing director at the Merrill Center for Family Wealth.
+Even couples and families with similar goals can differ when it comes to priorities, notes Matthew Wesley, also a managing director and wealth strategist at the Merrill Center for Family Wealth.
 To narrow down a list of goals or priorities, Wesley suggests a technique he calls “The Fist of Five.”
 A goal is proposed and discussed, and then each family member votes by raising zero to five fingers, representing their level of support.
 “The process continues until every goal on the list gets at least three fingers from everyone,” says Wesley.
 “That way, you’re not just getting compromise; you’re building consensus.”

 Now you’re ready to work with your advisor to put investment strategies in place to help you pursue your goals.
 “Start with the essential goals,” says Galinskaya.
 Once you have a solid strategy for funding those, you can create strategies to invest for your important goals and, finally, plan ways to invest for your aspirational goals.
 Your advisor will take your risk tolerance and the amount of time you have to pursue each of these goals into account as you build your portfolio.
 He or she may also suggest other choices for you to consider, such as a health savings account to help cover long-term medical costs, or a 529 education savings account to prepare for tuition expenses.

 For a goal requiring near-term funding—say, you hope to purchase a vacation home within one to three years—you’ll probably want to keep the money in a safe, liquid account such as a CD or money market account.
-For goals more than five years away—perhaps your son, daughter or a grandchild will be ready to start college in that time frame—your advisor might suggest adding higher risk/higher reward assets to your portfolio, or opening a 529 education savings account.
-For goals 10 years out or longer, such as retirement, you might invest more aggressively for growth, because your investments should have time to rebound from any market dips.
+For goals more than five years away—perhaps your son, daughter or a grandchild will be ready to start college in that time frame—your advisor might suggest considering higher risk/higher reward assets to your portfolio, or opening a 529 education savings account.
+For goals 10 years out or longer, such as retirement, you might invest more aggressively for growth, because your investments should have time and potential to rebound from any market dips.

 Life changes such as divorce or a new job, or unforeseen economic events, may necessitate a second look at your plans.
 “You may need to add or subtract goals or change their timelines,” says Galinskaya.
 Say you really want to change careers, even if it means postponing retirement.
-Your advisor’s calm, objective input can help you understand the potential impact of this decision across all of your goals.
+Your advisor’s objective input can help you understand the potential impact of this decision across all of your goals.
 That way you can make considered decisions that don’t shortchange any of the things that matter most to you.

 “Along the way, you may very likely have to make tradeoffs,” says Galinskaya.
 “But by using this five-step process, you’ll be armed with the knowledge you need to help you prioritize your goals and align your assets toward pursuing them.”